SSH

 Enter passphrase for key '/homedir/.ssh/id_rsa': (パスフレーズを入力)

-3. Go to Connection Settings… (E) in the “Network Settings” field at the bottom of the configuration.
+3. Proceed to Connection settings…(E) in the “Network settings” field at the bottom of the settings.

-4. Select Manually configure proxies (M), select SOCKS v5(V), and enter the following information.
+4. Select Manually configure proxy(M), select SOCKS v5(V), and enter the following information.

 localhost